← Back to BlogCare

 5 Things Never to Do in Week 1

-- Forcing out of hiding — creates lasting memory that this home is unsafe
+- Forcing them out of hiding — their first memory of you becomes "this place is unsafe"

-- Loud noises or sudden movements — adds weeks to trust-building timeline
+- Loud noises and sudden movements — adds weeks to the trust-building process

-- Sudden food change — stress + new food = near-certain diarrhea
+- Switching food suddenly — stress + new diet = near-certain diarrhea

 First Vet Visit Checklist (Within 7 Days)

-- [ ] Basic health exam (weight, temperature, auscultation)
+- [ ] Basic wellness exam (weight, temperature, auscultation)

 - [ ] Feline panleukopenia antigen test